elgold92/dataexplorer-docs/data-explorer/kusto/query/letstatement.md

 let end_time = start_time + 2h;
 T | where Time > start_time and Time < end_time | ...
 ```
+> Tip: In the Kusto client, don't put blank lines between the parts of this.
+Make sure to execute all of it.

 **Examples**